 - Campus Restaurants: Brown's, Common Grounds, Terrace Café, The Golden Bear Café, and The Pro Shop at RSF

-- Concession Stands: California Memorial Stadium, Edward Track, Evans Diamond, Haas Pavilion, Levine-Fricke Field, and Witter Field
+- Concession Stands: California Memorial Stadium, Edwards Track, Evans Diamond, Haas Pavilion, Levine-Fricke Field, and Witter Rugby Field

 - Late Night à la carte service

 If graduating in Fall Semester or studying abroad in Spring Semester, students must request to cancel their meal plan by emailing: firstname.lastname@example.org Students who are graduating or studying abroad are allowed to cancel to avoid penalty or cancellation fee.
 Verification of graduation or study abroad program will be requested.
 Failure to contact BusOps will result in additional charges to students Cal Central account.

 Installments are billed to Cal Central Account and due September and January.
 The statements will indicate the specific date payment is due.
 It is the student's responsibility to ensure that payments are received at Campus Billing & Payment Services, 140 University Hall, on time, or be subject to late fines and other sanctions.
 Fees will also be assessed for any returned checks and will be charged on your CalCentral Account statement.